The Tax Court System

 Tax Court judges are appointed by the president and serve 15-year terms.
 Most tax court judges are former IRS chief counsel attorneys.

-The tax court divides cases between those involving a tax liability under $50,000 for any one tax year and elect small tax case status and those over $50,000.
+The tax court divides cases between those involving a tax liability under $50,000 for any one tax year and elects small tax case status and those over $50,000.
 Those that elect small tax cases are handled less formally.
 The rules of evidence are relaxed for smaller cases, the cases may be heard by the Special Trial Judges, and the holdings cannot be appealed.

 The U.S. Tax Court hears a number of different types of tax cases.
 This includes cases to: